Reference Architecture: Workspace app

 Conceptual Service Deployment Architecture

 Citrix Workspace app is a client app which consumes Citrix Workspace services.
-In this conceptual architecture, we will be leveraging the Citrix Workspace Premium Plus offering to deliver mobile, virtual, and web apps to Citrix Workspace app users.
+In this conceptual architecture, we are using the Citrix Workspace Premium Plus offering to deliver mobile, virtual, and web apps to Citrix Workspace app users.

 Step1 Create Citrix Cloud account and deploy Citrix Cloud Connector

 Citrix Workspace Platform Services is a service offering managed by Citrix in the cloud.
 To access Citrix Workspace Platform Services, customers need to request and activate a Citrix Cloud account through https://onboarding.cloud.com/.
 After the required account is created, the administrator can download and deploy Citrix Cloud Connectors to the resource location or locations containing Active Directory and the virtual machine hosting platform.
 Citrix Cloud Connector is a software package installed on a Windows Server 2012 R2 or Windows Server 2016 domain joined server.
 Cloud Connector authenticates and encrypts all communications between Citrix Cloud and the resource locations.
 All communications from the Citrix Cloud Connector to the Citrix Cloud Platform services are established via outbound SSL connections.
 See Internet Connectivity Requirements for more info.